praneet195/FFMPEG_SEI_NALU/README.md

 However, the shared object files created return a frame and an SEI Marker associated with that particular frame.
 Thus, it is necessary to follow the tutorials in https://github.com/praneet195/NUMPY-OPENCV-CONVERTER to convert a CV:MAT object into a NUMPY Python array.

+A sample Python Script has been provided to extarct frames with respective SEI in the extractor folder.

 _______________________________________________________________________________________________________________________________